1 lb dry Mayocoba beans

 In a small bowl, combine the 1 t Cumin, 1 t Mexican oregano, 1/4 t black pepper, 1/4 t annatto, and bay leaf.
 Set aside.

-Add the sausage and the chicken base to the pot and recover.
+Add the sausage and the chicken base to the pot, stir, and recover.

 You may need to add a little hot water, but it should be fine.
-If you do make sure it is hot and put in just enough to barely cover the beans – you are making stew not soup.
-You want it to be able to sit nicely on rice while on a plate.
+If you do make sure the water is hot and put in just enough to barely cover the beans – you are making stew not soup.
+You want it to be able to sit nicely on rice while on a plate with some juices.

 Continue to cook on low 4 more hours until the beans are soft.

-Add the jalapeno top side up into the middle of the beans about 15-20 minutes before dinner.
-It’ll float and add deliciousness to the stew without all the heat.
+If using, add the jalapeno top side up into the middle of the beans about 15-20 minutes before dinner.
+It’ll float right side up and adds deliciousness to the stew without all the heat.
 People who want heat can slice and share the jalapeno at dinner.

 This is also a great time to cook your favorite rice (I love converted rice with this).
 Leave the rice pot covered while you set the table.